owenlin2003/Surfs-Up/README.md

 # Surfs Up in LA

-I love surfing, so I created this app with another surfer friend that displays the live surf conditions for LA beaches.
+I love surfing, so I created this in 2023 app with another surfer friend that displays the live surf conditions for LA beaches.
 Users can select from 7 tracked beach locations, each displaying relevant surf and weather data in a simplified, user-friendly layout.

 ## Features